arpan98/SongDown/README.md

 ##### SongDown allows you to search, choose and download songs, all from the *terminal*, without having to open a browser at all.

 #### Usage
-Just run the script to search and download any song from Youtube using the settings defined in `defaults.conf`.
+Just run the script to search and download any song from Youtube using the settings defined in `~/songdown/defaults.conf`.

 #### Settings
-The default settings in `defaults.conf` can be changed as per requirement.
+The default settings in `~/songdown/defaults.conf` can be changed as per requirement.
 Preset defaults are -
 ```
 VIDEO=false
 DOWN_DIR="~/songdown/